 Thai Kitchen Bird Pepper is a new Thai food restaurant that is going to be in Bellevue Square in the space that was previously occupied by Pagliacci Pizza.
+If you have just opened up a new restaurant, you could benefit from using a food marketing agency like https://www.ceres-pr.co.uk/ to really promote your new venture.
 The family-owned establishment is expected to open mid-January and will be run by Cindy Gayte, who grew up in the Bellevue area and currently lives near downtown Bellevue with her family.
 This is the second restaurant for her as she also owns Bellevue Thai Kitchen on NE 20th near Northup Way and Bell Red Rd.

 After learning that Pagliacci Pizza was leaving Bellevue Square from The Bellevue Collection representatives, Cindy felt that with the lack of Thai food options in downtown Bellevue, this would be a good opportunity to expand her restaurant business.
 They wanted to create a scaled down version of their current restaurant, Bellevue Thai Kitchen.
 Gayte also felt that it would be a good location to open another restaurant in because downtown Bellevue is growing quickly with new apartment and condominium buildings, as well as businesses in the area like Amazon and Microsoft.